En ma Fin gît mon Commencement...

 - Gave birth to her only child in Edinburgh Castle.
 He would rise to become James VI of Scotland and I of England.

-- Some believe she arranged to have her first husband, Lord Darnley, assassinated.
+- Some believe she arranged to have her second husband, Lord Darnley, assassinated.

-- Married for a second time to Lord Bothwell - some believe he abducted her against her will.
+- Married for a third time to Lord Bothwell - some believe he abducted her against her will.

 - Imprisoned for almost a year in Lochleven Castle in Kinross before managing to escape.